roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

   }
 ```

-The browser may be asking your permission to access you location - better say yes :)
+The browser may be asking your permission to access you location - best grant it for this lesson to work :)

 How cool is it that we can declare instance methods in a class to be `async`?!?!